 History and Physical Examination

-In acute stage, also known as Volkmann ischemia, the clinical presentation includes pain, pallor, pulselessness, paresthesias, and paralysis.
+In the acute stage, also known as Volkmann ischemia, the clinical presentation includes pain, pallor, pulselessness, paresthesias, and paralysis.
 The symptoms usually begin within 1-24 hours of the injury.
 Severe Pain is the earliest sign.

 Signs suggestive of increased compartmental pressure may be found on physical examination.